-Gross profit decreased for financial services from higher insurance claim activity, partially offset by gross profit from increased loan sales volume.
-The insurance claim volume increased in the current quarter from damage caused by record setting storms in Texas.
-While claims activity typically spikes in April and May each year, a prime season for storm activity in the area, the severity of the hail and wind storms and the damage to insured homes were considerably greater than during the same quarter last year.
+Financial services gross profit for the three months ended September 26, 2015 increased from increased insurance policies in force and higher loan sales volume.
+For the six months ended September 26, 2015 gross profit declined as compared to the same period in the previous year from high insurance claims from record setting storms in Texas during the first quarter of fiscal 2016.
+While claims activity typically spikes in April and May each year, a prime season for storm activity in the area, the severity of the hail and wind storms and the damage to insured homes were considerably greater in the first quarter of fiscal 2016 than during the same period last year.
 Losses on these catastrophic events were somewhat mitigated by reinsurance contracts in place.